parttimenerd/async-profiler/README.md

 # Fork

-Fork of the async-profiler to experiment with a new version of the AsyncGetCallTrace call in a modified JDK.
+Fork of the async-profiler to experiment with AsyncGetStackTrace, a new version of the AsyncGetCallTrace call, in a modified JDK.
 It only changes the used API call and can display more information.

 The diff is relatively small.

-This implementation works only with my [parttimenerd_asgst](https://github.com/parttimenerd/jdk/tree/parttimenerd_asgst) branch (set `JAVA_HOME` accordingly).
+This implementation works only with my [asgct2](https://github.com/parttimenerd/jdk-sandbox/tree/asgct2) branch (set `JAVA_HOME` accordingly).

 For more information and a demo, please refer to [asgct2-demo](https://github.com/parttimenerd/asgct2-demo).